IN THIS ARTICLE

 No, PIX4Dreact can only be used with aerial images, ideally captured by drones.

 If a camera is not supported in PIX4Dreact, it is still possible to process the dataset if a file with the internal camera parameters is provided.
-For more information: How to generate an XML file to process an unsupported camera in PIX4Dreact.
+For more information: Your camera is not supported at this time - PIX4Dreact.

 Share to PIX4Dloud is a feature of PIX4Dreact which makes it easy to share 2D layers over the internet with just a web link.
 It enables the connection of a PIX4Dreact desktop project to PIX4Dcloud.
 A single orthomosaic and/or a DSM can be uploaded to PIX4Dcloud with a valid PIX4Dreact license.
 All layers will be stored in PIX4Dcloud, and a shareable URL link to the project will be provided after a successful upload.